 Think of all possible avenues of impact on your business and accordingly devise and present the business model in your investor pitch deck.

-So, if you’re a SaaS startup looking at freemium models or if you’re looking at one-time license fee or monthly subscriptions, be sure to mention your revenue generation model.
+So, if you’re a SaaS startup looking at freemium models or if you’re looking at a one-time license fee or monthly subscriptions, be sure to mention your revenue generation model.

 At times it is also advised to include an exit strategy as part of the presentation because ultimately the investors are only considering their ROI.